Mentalisation Based Therapy (MBT)

 Therapeutic Relationship Difficulties

-What is mentalisation based therapy's approach to relationship challenges?
+What is mentalisation based therapy approach to relationship challenges?
 Common obstacles include:

 Practical Limitations